flaviotsf/flaviotsf.github.io/_posts/2012-01-03-Make-a-Point.md

 We've also made the site responsive and added some special tags so it can be bookmarked to iPhones and Androids as a webapp.
 This way anyone can send points anytime.

-Finally, I built an admin section for our HR department so they can track and manage employees and run reports.
+Finally, I built an admin section for our HR department so that they can manage data and run reports.

 ![Make a Point Claim](/public/map-claim.png)
 *Make a Point claim page*